 The Charleston Woodworking School has been designed to give the student a first class education in the specifics of woodworking.
 Emphasis is placed on the student’s initiative in the classroom and in the woodworking shop.
-At the conclusion of the weekly course, the graduate will have the basic skills to continue working in the areas of furniture design, furniture making, antique restoration and repair, specialty wood projects, project management, and marketing.
+At the conclusion of the nine-month course, the graduate will have the basic skills to continue working in the areas of furniture design, furniture making, antique restoration and repair, specialty wood projects, project management, and marketing.
 Additional, more advanced courses, are also available to students following the completion of the initial course.

 All students at the Charleston Woodworking School will develop skills in furniture design, from traditional to contemporary.
 Design classes include specialized history of furniture and furniture makers, so the student will be able to gain a strong appreciation in the design arena.